 The children from the children’s home located in Bayanzurkh District, outskirts area of Ulaanbaatar enjoy meeting people from overseas and learning about different cultures.
 Teachers, with or without experience, can make very significant and worthwhile contribution to the kids living in the centre.
-You must love children and understand their behavior, as you will be surrounded by them on a daily basis.
+You must love children and understand their behaviour, as you will be surrounded by them on a daily basis.
 Their friendliness can often become over-exuberant for those not used to being with little ones.

 Aims & Objectives

 The aims and objectives are to help the kids grow their confidence and gather educational support which will help them in many ways in the future.

 Experience exotic and gorgeous Mongolia, learn basic language skills to communicate with local Mongolian people, get know about their ancient culture, visit Chinggis Square and the National Museum and walk through ancient bazaars to capture the sounds, light and colors.

 Starting from Wednesday, you will be engaged in the teaching programs at the schools.

 A normal day will begin at 9 am after your breakfast.
 Then we proceed towards the school or to the community where the project is planned and the project will be introduced to you by our coordinators.
 You will then take up each class for about 3 – 4 hours and teach them the activities planned for that day.
 Return to our center for lunch and you will have the remaining day to plan for the next day.